-There is considerable literature about the relationship between family ownership-control and firm value from the perspectives of different theories (institutional economics, transaction costs, ownership and governance and agency), finding positive (Anderson and Reeb.
-2003: Gomez-Meija et al., 2007: Habbershon and Williams, 1999), negative (Fama and Jensen, 1983; Schulze et al., 2001, 2003) and null (Daily and Dalton, 1992; Miller et al., 2007) effects, so there are, therefore, no conclusive results.
+There is considerable literature about the relationship between family ownership-control and firm value from the perspectives of different theories (institutional economics, transaction costs, ownership and governance and agency), finding positive (Anderson and Reeb, 2003; Gomez-Mejia et al., 2007; Habbershon and Williams, 1999), negative (Fama and Jensen, 1983; Schulze et al., 2001, 2003) and null (Daily and Dalton, 1992; Miller et al., 2007) effects, so there are, therefore, no conclusive results.
 There are several possible reasons for such contradictory conclusions.
-Firstly, economic research on family firms has repeatedly shown the sensitivity of the conclusions reached about family firm behaviour and results in comparison with non-family enterprises, depending on how a family firm is defined; Anderson and Reeb (2003), Miller et al. (2007) and Villalonga and Amit (2006) show that a family link to a firm largely creates value when the founder manages the firm.
+Firstly, economic research on family firm behaviour and results in comparison with non-family enterprises, depending on how a family firm is defined; Anderson and Reeb (2003), Miller et al. (2007) and Villalonga and Amit (2006) show that a family link to a firm largely creates value when the founder manages the firm.
 These results appear to be due to the quality of the founder's entrepreneurial skills, which other firms are unable to replicate.